remodlai/Flowise/memory-bank/active-context.md

 - Verify that our schema references remain consistent with the implementation
 ## Current Session Notes

+- [3:53:15 PM] [Unknown User] Verified Leads Module Documentation: Reviewed and updated the leads module API documentation, ensuring that schema references use the correct relative path format, security requirements are properly specified, and documentation accurately reflects the implementation.
+Added detailed examples and implementation notes for better developer understanding.
 - [3:16:24 PM] [Unknown User] Decision Made: Standardized Streaming Event Documentation
 - [3:16:16 PM] [Unknown User] Enhanced Streaming Documentation: Updated the public predictions endpoint documentation to match the enhanced internal-predictions streaming documentation.
 Ensured consistency between both endpoints, providing detailed information about all SSE event types, their formats, and usage.
 Updated the API documentation review checklist to reflect these improvements.
 - [3:13:32 PM] [Unknown User] Enhanced Documentation: Expanded the internal-predictions streaming API documentation with comprehensive details on event types, implementation details, client-side handling, and edge cases.
 The updated documentation provides a complete reference for developers implementing clients that consume the streaming API.